microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/watermarkprotectionvalues.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the reasons for a participant's restricted media experience.
+Indicates whether a watermark should be applied to any content type.
 Please note this is not a security feature because it relies on the client application to implement the watermarking.

 ## Properties